How To Reduce Plastic Use

 We learn best from our experiences.
 Join a fantastic global challenge to reduce the use of disposable plastics.
 Sign up for a day or whole month; focus on specific disposable plastics or challenge yourself to say no to all disposable plastics!
 This experience for your family is guaranteed to change the way you think and use plastics!
 For more information check http://www.plasticfreejuly.org.

-Make two piles of plastic (unsafe and disposable) on your dining room table and as a family brainstorm on how you can replace these items with plastic-free alternatives.
+Make two piles of plastic (unsafe and disposable) on your dining room table, and as a family, brainstorm on how you can replace these items with plastic-free alternatives.

 Did you know that bottled water is 1,000 to 2,800 times more expensive than tap water?
-Or that producing and transporting a 1-litre plastic water bottle releases a hundred times more greenhouse gases than 1-litre of tap water?
+Or that producing and transporting a 1-litre plastic water bottle release a hundred times more greenhouse gases than 1-litre of tap water?

-Take the water taste challenge and see if you can taste the difference between bottled water and tap water.
-Get a member or friend to blindfold you, eat something sweet or salty, and then take a sip of water from two different sources (bottled water and filtered water).
+Take the water taste challenge and see if you can find the difference between bottled water and tap water.
+Get a family member or friend to blindfold you, eat something sweet or salty, and then take a sip of water from two different sources (bottled water and filtered water).
 Try to guess which one is bottled water and which is the tap/filtered water source.
 Did you get it right?
-If not, then it is not surprising as bottled water is in fact just glorified tap water and thousands of people who have done the same test could not tell the difference either!
+If not, then it is not surprising as bottled water is in fact just glorified tap water, and thousands of people who have done the same test could not tell the difference either!

 Microbeads are small round pieces of plastic that are added to personal care products and cosmetics including scrubs, face wash, shower gel and shampoos.
 They are flushed down the drains and eventually end up in our rivers, lakes and oceans.

 Check for microbeads that have snuck into your bathroom without you and your family knowing it.
 Take a scrub or shower gel with microbeads that you find in your bathroom.
 Mix two tablespoons of this in a glass of water and stir it well.
 Pour the water through a black T-shirt, filtering the microbeads out.
-Feel the microbeads and as a family make a conscious choice to avoid this hidden type of plastic pollution.
+Feel the microbeads, and as a family make a conscious choice to avoid this hidden type of plastic pollution.
 You can also search for microbead-free products on www.beatthemicrobead.org.